 Wards can be very busy and noisy at times.
 We are working hard to reduce unnecessary noise, such as from bins closing and noisy doors.
 Rest is very important, so if you are bothered by noise at night, please let a member of staff know, so that something can be done.

-We are fully committed to protecting privacy and dignity and if you have any concerns regarding same-sex accommodation please raise them with the ward manager.
+If you have any concerns regarding same-sex accommodation please raise them with the ward manager in the first instance.

 Most beds have Hospedia services which include a phone, TV and radio.
 You register for this service and buy cards to operate it, available from vending machines close to wards or at the WRVS shops.
 Children receive free TV from Hospedia.
 The service gives you terrestrial TV channels with headphones, free radio (including hospital radio run by the Bolton Lions who also take music requests via cards on the ward) and a telephone line.